Dan503/Swordion/README.md

 ###Adding gutters

+(Feature creates white borders instead of transparent gutters in IE8)

 A lot of the time you don't want your grid cells to be hard up against one another.
 In those scenarios, we want to add a gutter to our grid.

 ```````HTML